 - In some circumstances, late arrivals may be given the option to reschedule for another day / time or to drop off their pet for examination and treatment.

 Missed Appointments and Surgeries

 Email communication with the veterinarian is valued benefit we offer to our clients.
-Email with your doctor is meant to be used as a tool to communicate lab results, clarify simple questions, or request medication refills.
+Email with your doctor is meant to be used as a tool to communicate lab results, or clarify simple questions.
 It is never to be used as a means to discuss new or complex medical issues, behavioral problems, or emergencies.
 If email is misused in this manner, we may elect to discontinue this service.
 Our nursing staff is available for general health questions.
-You may reach them at firstname.lastname@example.org.
+You may reach them via our Customer Service Representatives at email@example.com.
 Response times vary depending on our patient load.
 Please call if you do not receive a response within 2 business days.
 Please do not send urgent messages via email.

 We require full payment at the time that services are rendered.
 For your convenience, we accept Visa, MasterCard, Discover, Care Credit, American Express, cash and personal checks.

 For your protection, and that of others, all dogs must be on a leash and properly controlled while in the waiting area or exam rooms.